swagger-api/swagger-editor/README.md

 # Swagger Editor

-Swagger Editor lets you edit swagger specs in YAML inside your browser and preview documentations in real time.
+Swagger Editor lets you edit API specifications in YAML inside your browser and to preview documentations in real time.
+Valid Swagger JSON descriptions can then be generated and used with the full Swagger tooling (code generation, documentation, etc).

-[Click Here](http://wordnik.github.io/swagger-editor) to see it right now.
+[Click Here](http://wordnik.github.io/swagger-editor) to try it now.

+## YAML Syntax
+Expect the syntax to evolve quickly!
+(Note: the initial simplified syntax can be found under app/spec-files/consolidated.yaml if not available at launch.)

+The idea is to iterate quickly on top of the Swagger 1.2 description format.
+As part of the Swagger 2.0 working group, the syntax will be a first-class citizen of Swagger 2.0.
+Visit http://swagger.wordnik.com to learn more or to get involved.

 ## Running Locally